hashgraph/stablecoin-studio/sdk/README.md

 #### **For development**

+To use this project in development mode you must follow the steps indicated in the following section

+# Build

 1. Clone the repo and open a terminal in the root folder
 2. Run `node install.js`.
 To install all the dependencies and links.
 3. `cd` into `./contracts`